YashdalfTheGray/mke-jsug/encryption.md

 There is *still* no excuse not to use SSL.
 This will prevent MITM kind of attacks.
 Signed browser extension is one way of dealing with this.
 Adding all of this information to a browser extension, you can assure that someone hasn't tampered with it.

+Might not want to encrypt everything though since this operation isn't without a price.

 ## In the future

 There will be a Web Cryptography API at some point but it is still a very fluid product.